CSC142-WCU/csc142/index.md

 > Science Committee, and only then on a case by case basis.
 > 5. The term academic dishonesty is used throughout in the sense provided by
 > the rules and regulations of West Chester University.
 The following is taken
-> from The Ram's Eye View of 1997-1998: “Academic dishonesty as it applies to
+> from The Ram's Eye View of 1997-1998: **“Academic dishonesty as it applies to
 > students includes but is not limited to academic cheating; plagiarism; the
 > sale, purchase, or exchange of term papers or research papers; falsification
 > of information which includes any form of providing false or misleading
 > information, written, electronic, or oral; or of altering or falsifying
 > official institutional records.
 Plagiarism is defined as copying another's
 > work or portion thereof and/or using ideas and concepts of another and
-> presenting them as one's own without giving proper credit to the source.”
+> presenting them as one's own without giving proper credit to the source.”**
 >
-> ### No-Grade, violation of academic integrity, and violation of student code
+> ### No-Grade, Violation of Academic Integrity, and Violation of Student Code
-> of conduct Policy:
+> of Conduct Policy:
 > For questions regarding Academic Dishonesty, the No-Grade policy, Sexual
 > Harassment, or the Student Code of Conduct, students are encouraged to refer
 > to their major department’s handbook, the Undergraduate Course Catalogue, the